-Making multimedia content available online has become a Killer-Application for the Internet.
-Services such as iTunes, YouTube, Joost and Hulu are popularizing delivery of audios and video content to anybody with a broadband internet connection.
-Additionally, virtual communities are emerging (such as FaceBook, MySpace and Twitter) where users communicate directly with one another to exchange information or execute transactions in a peer-to-peer fashion.
-These services are currently struggling with the challenges of securing large-scale distribution.
+The Apple iPhone, and now increasingly Androidbased smart phones, have ushered in a new era in omni-present broadband media consumption.
+Services such as iTunes, YouTube, Joost and Hulu are popularizing delivery of audio and video content to anybody with a broadband Internet connection.
+High bandwidth internet connectivity is no longer limited to reaching PCs and laptops: a new generation of devices, such as netbooks and smart phones, is within reach of 3G/4G telecommunication networks.

+In this paper we describe a new "app" for Android phones that delivers video in a secure and managed way.
+Figure 1 shows a screenshot of the Android home screen featuring our new Oghma secure multi-media delivery "app."

+Delivering multimedia services has many challenges: the ever increasing size of the data requires elaborate delivery networks to handle peek network traffic.
+Another challenge is to secure and protect the property rights of the media owners.
+A common approach to large-scale distribution is a peer-to-peer model, where clients that download data immediately become intermediates in a delivery chain to further clients.
 The dynamism of peer-to-peer communities means that principals who offer services will meet requests from unrelated or unknown peers.
-Peers need to collaborate and obtain services within environment that is unfamiliar or even hostile.
+Peers need to collaborate and obtain services within an environment that is unfamiliar or even hostile.

+Figure 1.
+Oghma on Android Home Screen

 Therefore, peers have to manage the risks involved in the collaboration when prior experience and knowledge about each other are incomplete.
 One way to address this uncertainty is to develop and establish trust among peers.
 Trust can be built by either a trusted third party [2] or by community-based feedback from past experiences [3] in a self-regulating system.
-Trust leads naturally to a decentralized approach to security management that can scale up in size, but must be balanced with a measure of risk that is the flip side of trust.

-Conventional approaches rely on well-defined access control models [4, 5] that gualify peers and determine authorization based on predefined permissions.
-In such a complex and collaborative world, a peer can protect and benefit itself only if it can respond to new peers and enforce access control by assigning proper privileges to new peers.
-The nature of digital content requires access models that go beyond checking authorization upon initial access: authorization variables quickly change in a dynamic context.
-The Usage Control Model (UCON) [6] is an example of a framework to handle continuity of access decisions and mutability of subject and object attributes.
-Authorization decisions are made before an access, and repeatedly checked during the access.
-Ongoing access may be revoked if security policies are violated.
-The more dynamic the situation is the more likely access will be denied, therefore denying the data provider any benefit.
+Conventional approaches rely on well-defined access control models [4] [5] that qualify peers and determine authorization based on predefined permissions.
+In such a complex and collaborative world, a peer can benefit and protect itself only if it can respond to new peers and enforce access control by assigning proper privileges to new peers.

-The general goal of our work is to address both the trust in peers which are allowed to participate in the content delivery process, and quantifying the risk and reward garnered from releasing data in to the network.
-We investigate the design of a novel approach to access control.
-If successful, this approach will offer significant benefits to emerging peer-to-peer applications.
-It will also benefit collaboration over the existing Internet when the identities and intentions of parties are uncertain.
-We integrate trust evaluation for usage control with an analysis of risk/reward.
-Underlying our framework is a formal computational model of trust and access control that will provide a formal basis to interface authentication with authorization.
+The general goal of our work is to address the trust in peers which are allowed to participate in the content delivery process, to minimize the risk and to maximize the reward garnered from releasing data in to the network.
+In our prior work [9][15] we focused on modeling the nature of risk and reward when releasing content to the Internet.
+We integrated trust evaluation for usage control with an analysis of risk and reward.
+Underlying our framework is a formal computational model of trust and access control.
+In the work reported here we focus on the implementation aspects of the framework.